uclit-webmaster/uclit-site/Docs/not_webmaster.md

 The Intramurals file contains following keywords:
 - `sign-up-link`: the link to the general intramurals sign-up form
 - `deadline-text`: The text that will be shown on the page to specify the deadline to apply
 - `sports`: a list of sports, each containing the following keywords.
-For each sport, another square will be shown on the page with the image and sport name/sign-up text on hover.
+For each sport, another square will be shown on the page with the image, and sport name/sign-up text on hover.
-    - `name`: the name of the sport to be shown on the page
+    - `name`: the name of the sport to be shown on the page on hover
     - `sign-up-link`: the google form (or other) sign-up link for the specific sport
     - `image`: the link to the image to show on the page for this sport
 #### Sample: